KopiasCsaba/ccp_audio_system_manual/for_technicians/video.md

 # Turn on all the TVs
 ## Coffee shop screen
- * Pull out to face the audience
+ * Pull it out to face the audience.
- * The button is in the bottom center
+ * The button is in the bottom center.
- * Use the remote located in the coffee shop on the pallets, to click on HDMI1 which connects to the Computer

 <img alt="" src="assets/video/lg.jpg" height="300">